Shaquille Murray-Lawrence

 With the CFL on the sidelines due to COVID-19, Shaquille’s competitive nature took over and so he headed to Calgary to attend the National Bobsleigh Team Selection Camp in the fall of 2020.

-Murray-Lawrence has developed into one of Canada’s top brakemen in his short time with the program, while continuing to learn the intricacies of the sport and chase that new-found Olympic dream on the track to Milano/Cortina 2026.
+Murray-Lawrence has developed into one of Canada’s top brakemen in his time with the program, while continuing to learn the intricacies of the sport and chase that new-found Olympic dream on the track to Milano/Cortina 2026.

 He was named as an alternate on Team Canada at the Olympic Winter Games in Beijing, China and captured his first World Cup medal while part of Taylor Austin’s four-man crew at the Whistler, B.C. stop in 2022.